RensTillmann/super-forms/docs/build.md

 # Building a form

-This guid will walk you through the steps to create a form from scratch.<br />
+This guide will walk you through the steps to create a form from scratch.<br />
 If you wish to install example forms you can follow the [Marketplace](marketplace) guide.

 ### 1. Creating a new form